junghan0611/spacemacs/layers/+source-control/git/README.md

 Git
 ---

-Of course if your OS does not ship with git (!) you\'ll have to install it on your machine.
+Of course if your OS does not ship with git (!) you'll have to install it on your machine.
 You can download it from the [download page](http://git-scm.com/downloads).